Randomized block Gram-Schmidt process for solution of linear systems and eigenvalue problems: RBGS process

-According to~\cite{balabanov2021randomizedGS}, the single-vector RGS algorithm applied to an inter-block has the cost of $2 m_p^2 n$ flops and $m_p n$ bytes of memory, which can be considered negligible compared to the complexity and memory consumption of other computations such as the standard high-dimensional operations in~\cref{alg:RBGS}.
-The RGS algorithm, however, requires $m_p$ global synchronizations between distributed processors, which can dominate the computational costs in cache-based or massively parallel architectures.
-In such cases, it is necessary to appeal to different approaches for the inter-block QR factorization, some of which are described below.
+According to~\parencite{balabanov2021randomizedGS}, the single-vector RGS algorithm applied to an inter-block has the cost of $2 m_p^2 n$ flops and $m_p n$ memory {units}, which can be considered negligible compared to the complexity and memory consumption of other computations such as the standard high-dimensional operations in~\cref{alg:RBGS}.
+The RGS algorithm, however, requires $m_p$ global synchronizations between distributed processors, which can dominate the computational costs in parallel architectures.
+In such cases, it is necessary to appeal to {other} approaches for inter-block QR factorization, some of which are described below.